anthelix/UdacityNanoEng/README.md

 `Day 6` 2020/01/07 #30DaysOfUdacity #SQL #DEND : It was Shell day and no Sql ...all afternoon I tried again and again to get Psycopg2 working.
 Finally, I found it!
 Hooray for Conda Activate and Conda Install.
 Watching video and tuto to understand "Lesson 1 Demo 1: Creating a Table with PostgreSQL".
 Encouraging

-`Day 7` 2020/01/08 #30DaysOfUdacity #SQL #DEND : I do the first exercice, read about Postgre and server/client, begin a cheatsheet about all this stuff for my .git and my own locally work.
+`Day 7` 2020/01/08 #30DaysOfUdacity #SQL #DEND : Lesson 1, chap 13.
+I do the first exercice, read about Postgre and server/client, begin a cheatsheet about all this stuff for my .git and my own locally work.
+I have some difficults to work locally.
+I change the parameters in `try: conn = psycopg2.connect("host=127.0.0.1 dbname=studentdb user=student password=student")`.
+I do `dbname=postgres`, default base since the postgres installation and `user=mylogin`.
 Encouraging @AaronC @AlwaledH